rudijs/docker-mongodb/README.md

 MongoDB Docker image using mounted mongodb.conf and data directory

+## Pull the image (if you prefer to build your own see next step)

+    sudo docker pull rudijs/docker-mongodb

 ## Build Image

 If you prefer to build the image instead of pulling from the public docker registry